COVID’s trends haven’t declined substantially at all in the U.S. per the daily mortality increase.

 If those higher wealth persons and companies don’t make the hires, then economic disparities will persist.
 Herein, the ultimate economic outcomes generally reflect the morality of the wealthy.

-The people who don’t need to work, will stay home, riding their Peloton’s.
+The people who don’t need to work, will simply stay home.

 That, solves the economic crisis.